- Published on

 Time complexity

-- The time complexity of this code is O(n), where n is the number of elements in the
+• The time complexity of this code is O(n), where n is the number of elements in the nums vector.
+This is because we iterate through nums once.

 Space complexity

-- The space complexity of this code is O(1), as we only use a constant amount of extra space regardless of the size of the input vector
+• The space complexity of this code is O(1), as we only use a constant amount of extra space regardless of the size of the input vector nums.

 This code efficiently finds the maximum subarray sum using Kadane's algorithm, with linear time complexity and constant space complexity.
 There's no significant reduction possible in time or space complexity for this problem, as Kadane's algorithm is already optimal.